- Departments & Offices

 - If they are not working, appliances may be disposed of at the Loudoun County Solid Waste Management Facility (for a fee).
-Hours are Monday through Saturday, 8 a.m. to 4 p.m.
-For more information, view Appliance Disposal / Recycling.
+Hours are Monday through Saturday, 8:00 a.m. to 4:00 p.m.
+More information is available in this guide, under Appliances (PDF)

 Bags, Plastic Grocery

-- Plastic grocery bags are accepted at most grocery stores.
+- Plastic grocery bags are accepted for recycling at most grocery stores.

 - In addition to grocery bags, Washington Post newspaper delivery bags are also accepted at Giant, Safeway and Shoppers Food Warehouse.

-- For more information on plastic bag, film, and wrap recycling visit our Plastic Bag Recycling webpage.
+- For more information on plastic bag, film, and wrap recycling, visit loudoun.gov/recycle.

 - Automotive batteries are accepted free-of-charge at the Loudoun County Solid Waste Management Facility Recycling Center, Monday through Saturday, 8:00 a.m. to 4:00 p.m.

 - You may also return a used auto battery to the place where you are purchasing a new battery.

-- Rechargeable batteries are accepted at Home Depot store entrance.
+- Rechargeable batteries are accepted at Home Depot store entrances.
 Visit the Rechargeable Battery Recycling Corporation for additional collection locations.

-- Alkaline batteries (AA, AAA, C, D, etc.) are accepted at County Household Hazardous Waste Events for recycling (residents only), free of charge.
+- Alkaline batteries (AA, AAA, C, D, etc.) are accepted at Loudoun County Household Hazardous Waste Events for recycling (residents only), free of charge.
 Businesses may participate in the Business Hazardous Waste Program to recycle alkaline batteries for a fee.
 Battery recycling services also may be found online.
 Some charge a fee.
 Call2Recycle is an organization that offers free battery recycling options and helps businesses and organizations set up collection programs.

 - Button batteries, such as those used in hearing aids and wrist watches may be returned for recycling at the Wal-Mart jewelry counter, or they may be brought to the County's Household Hazardous Waste Collection Events (if they are from a household).